Frontier Internet Review: Customers Call It “Rock Solid”

 dollar value

-You get a good deal for your dollar with Frontier fiber.
+Frontier offers several affordable internet plans and deals.
 All plans begin with a one-year price guarantee.
 After the year ends, plans can increase by $10–$25 per month according to Frontier’s website.
-Price increases aren’t ideal, but they’re a typical practice by most internet service providers who are trying to reel you in with their so-called discounts.
 Despite the price increase, you still get fast, reliable internet out of your plan.
 You could also reduce your speed for a cheaper monthly fee and see if it makes a noticeable difference.

 There are a few additional fees, but nothing too crazy.
 Installation can cost $100, but it’s currently free—so get on that while you can.
 A nice Eero router is also included with your service, and you get a $10 credit every month if you opt for paperless billing.
-There is a fee of $3.49 per month if for some reason you want your bills in the mail, so make sure you double check you’re enrolled in paperless billing through My Bills online or Billing in the app.
+There is a fee of $3.49 per month for paper bills, so make sure you double check you’re enrolled in paperless billing through My Bills online or Billing in the app (unless of course, you prefer mailed bills).
 You will also have to pay an early termination fee if you cancel before your first year of service is over, up to $200.00, depending on how many months you have left.

 On the other hand, you don’t get a good deal with Frontier DSL.
 DSL is an older technology that requires more resources to maintain, hence the hefty monthly fee that is on par with Frontier’s (far superior) 1 Gig fiber internet plan.
 In our opinion, you’d be better off searching for a cable or 5G internet provider if only Frontier’s DSL plan is offered in your location.